 What if you want to create your own scripts?
 All you need is a text editor.
 The syntax of the script is identical to what you'd type at the Roo shell.
-Both the Roo shell and your scripts can contain inline comments using the i and i/i markers, as well as block comments using the i i syntax.
+Both the Roo shell and your scripts can contain inline comments using the ; and // markers, as well as block comments using the / / syntax.